 Born 1955.
-Chairman of the Board since 2017.
+Chair of the Board since 2017.
 Adjunct Professor at Copenhagen Business School.
-Member of the Audit Committee and chairman of the Nomination and Remuneration Committee.
+Member of the Audit Committee and chair of the Nomination and Remuneration Committee.
 Member of the Board since 2011.
 Elected for one year at a time.

 Member: Smurfit Kappa Group, Advisory Board of Blazar Capital

 International business and management expertise, specifically within sales, marketing, branding, acquisitions, and financial and accounting expertise.

 Born 1961.
 Vice Chair of the Board.
 Member of the Audit Committee and of the Nomination and Remuneration Committee.
 Member of the Board since 2020.
 Elected for one year at a time.

 Chair: Chair of Mediq B.V., ForFarmers N.V. and A-Mansia Biotech.